usnistgov/Industrial-SMS/README.md

 ```
 hackrf_open() failed: HACKRF_ERROR_LIBUSB (-1000)
 ```
-This result may be related to permission issue which may require the udev rule to be installed and the HackRF One to be reconnected.
+This result may be related to permission issue which may require the udev rule to be installed and HackRF One to be reconnected.
 Information about this issue and installing the udev rule can be found on [HackRF One Access Issue](https://github.com/mossmann/hackrf/wiki/FAQ#permission-problem).

 [Where to Buy](http://greatscottgadgets.com/wheretobuy/) will provide the user with information on how to get HackRF One and [This Video Tutorial](http://greatscottgadgets.com/sdr/5/) is especially essential to understand the firmware configuration of this specific hardware.